-The business the Company is operating and the objectives of the Company are described in the Company’s Memorandum of Association.
+The Company’s business and objectives are described in the Company’s Memorandum of Association.
 In accordance with common practice for Bermuda companies, the description of the Company’s objectives is wider and more extensive than recommended in the Code.
 This represents a deviation from Section 2 of the Code.

 The Company’s objectives and main strategies are described in the Annual Report.

-The Company has implemented corporate values, ethical guidelines and guidelines for corporate social responsibility.
-These values and guidelines are described in the Company's Code of Ethics and Business Conduct and internal policies.
+The Company has implemented corporate values, ethical guidelines and guidelines for corporate social responsibility which reflect how the Company integrates considerations related to its stakeholders into its value creation.
+These values and guidelines are described in the Company’s Code of Ethics and Business Conduct and internal policies.

-The Board regularly evaluates the Company’s capital requirements to ensure that the Company has capital structure which is appropriate to its objectives, strategy and risk profile.
+The Board regularly evaluates the Company’s capital requirements to ensure that the Company has a capital structure which is appropriate for its objectives, strategy and risk profile.

 The Board has decided on a dividend policy for the Company to provide a degree of predictability and transparency on the determination of dividend payouts to shareholders.
-The policy highlights that when determining the semi-annual dividend level, the Board will target a payout ratio of 50% of net profits after tax, and will take into consideration appropriate limits on leverage, capital expenditure plans, financing requirements, appropriate financial flexibility and anticipated cash flows.
+The policy highlights that when determining the quarterly dividend level, the Board will target a payout ratio of 50% of net profits after tax, and will take into consideration appropriate limits on leverage, capital expenditure plans, financing requirements and anticipated cash flows.
 The dividend policy details can be found on the Company’s website.
 In addition to cash dividends, the Company may buy back shares as part of its total distribution of capital to shareholders.
-Dividend payouts which are approved at the Annual General Meeting of the Company are made in accordance with the dividend policy.
+Under the Bye-laws of the Company, the Board of Directors may declare dividends and distributions without the approval of the shareholders in general meetings.
+Dividend payouts which are approved at the Board Meetings of the Company are made in accordance with the dividend policy.

 Pursuant to Bermuda law and in accordance with common practice for Bermuda incorporated companies, the Board has authority to issue any authorised unissued shares in the Company on such terms and conditions as it may decide and may exercise all powers of the Company to purchase the Company’s own shares.
 The powers of the Board to issue and purchase shares are neither limited to specific purposes nor to a specified period as recommended in the Code.
 This represents a deviation from Section 3 of the Code.